Tuesday, 27 November 2012

 3. Michael Jackson

 Indian people can be among the most fanatic in the world.
-In 1969, it is estimated that between 10-15 million people came onto the streets to watch the funeral of C. N. Annadurai – a similar amount to which live in greater New York.
-I can believe the only time it may be beaten is when cricket legend Sachin Tendaulker dies.
-This leader and revolutionary is more commonly known as Anna (which means elder brother in the Tamil language).
+In 1969, it is estimated that between 10-15 million people came onto the streets to watch the funeral of C. N. Annadurai (15 September 1909 – 3 February 1969), also known as Perarignar — same number of people who live in greater New York.
+The cricket legend Sachin Tendaulker dies.
+This leader and revolutionary is more commonly known as Anna, meaning elder brother in the Tamil language.

 5. Pope John Paul II

-Religious followers are very devout.
-The pope is considered the manifestation of God on earth and so their passing away is considered cause for pilgrimage.
+Some religious followers are known to be devout.
+The pope is considered the manifestation of God on earth and so their passing is considered a cause for pilgrimage.
 Between 2-4 million people are estimated to have attended Pope John Paul II’s funeral in Rome on April 7th 2005.
 That is more people than you will usually find cars on the roads of Italy’s capital city.
-It was a great showing of the power that religion still shows in the world nowadays.
+It was a great showing of the power that religion still holds on the world today.

 6. Kim Jong-il II

 Sometimes you have no choice but to attend a funeral.
 In the winter of 2011, aged 69, North Korean dictator Kim Jong Il died of a heart attack.
-He was given a three hour funeral procession led by a limousine bearing a massive painting of Kim Jong Il beaming away.
+He was given a three hour funeral procession led by a limousine bearing a massive painting of the leader.
 Millions of North Koreans crowded onto the streets to mourn.
-His coffin was covered in a red flag and beautiful white flowers – as it passed by soldiers struggled to keep mourners from pouring out onto the road.
-Or perhaps they were in fact poking them to make them cry for the cameras.
+His coffin was covered in a red flag and white flowers – as it passed by soldiers struggling to keep mourners from pouring into the road.
+Or perhaps they were poking them to make them cry for the cameras — part of a propaganda show.

 7. Umm Kulthum

 A true idol of the Arab world passed away on February 5th 1975.
 A crowd reported to be in excess of 4 million people came out to watch the funeral procession of Egyptian singer Umm Kulthum in Cairo.
 She was a songwriter, singer and actress who had touched many hearts.
-In fact, more than 30 years after her death the whole Arab world still regards her as the most elegant and famous Egyptian singer of the 20th century.
-Her memory holds a large place in people’s hearts and minds
+In fact, more than 30 years after her death the whole Arab world still regards her as the most famous and elegant Egyptian singer of the 20th century.
+Her memory holds a significant place in people’s hearts and minds.

 8. Victor Hugo

-Perhaps the most beautiful example of a big funeral belongs to that of Victor Hugo.
-Not a celebrity as we know in the modern world, he did however touch many people’s hearts with the beautiful words that he wrote.
+Perhaps the most compelling example of large funeral belongs to that of Victor Hugo.
+As a romantic author, poet, essayist, playwright and politician, he did touch many people’s hearts with the beautiful words he conjured.
 Between 2 and 3 million people gathered to attend the funeral of Victor Hugo in Paris.
-Victor Hugo was a poet, author and more – he was a celebrity of the 19th century.
-A multi talented man, his best known works are the novels Notre-Dame de Paris (The Hunchback of Notre Dame) and the now long lasting musical, Les Miserables.
+The man was a poet, author and more — a 19th century celebrity.
+A multi talented man, his best known works are the novels Notre-Dame de Paris (The Hunchback of Notre Dame) and the long-lasting musical, Les Miserables.

-Egyptians certainly like to celebrate the death of loved ones, one can say.
-The crowd which came to Cairo for the funeral of Egyptian President Nasser on October 1st 1970 was also estimated at a staggering 4 million people.
-President Nasser had led the Egyptian Revolution of 1952, removing the reigning King and bringing about a new era of industrialization in Egypt.
-As leader of this revolution, he was a hero to many in Egypt and they turned out in force to mourn his death.
+Egyptians certainly like to celebrate the death of loved ones.
+The crowd which came to Cairo for the funeral of Egyptian President Nasser on October 1st 1970 was estimated to be a staggering 4 million people.
+Nasser led the 1952 Egyptian Revolution — Coup D'etat — thereby removing the reigning King and bringing about a new era of industrialisation in Egypt.
+Despite the not-so-great outcome, the man remained a hero to many common people in Egypt qho turned out in great numbers to mourn his death.

 10. M.K Gandhi

 Many people remember him as the “Great Soul”.
 In January 1948, another multi-million person funeral was held when over 2 million people gathered to attend the funeral of Gandhi.
-We know Gandhi as the leading political and spiritual leader of his time and he was also thought of as India’s Father of Independence.
-His passion was what inspired movements for freedom and civil rights across the world and has made him an unforgettable historical figure.
+We know Gandhi as the leading political and spiritual leader of his time who was also thought of as India’s Father of Independence.
+His passion was what inspired movements for freedom and civil rights across the world, cementing his name an an unforgettable historical figure.

 Princesses, sports and pop stars, political personalities, poets, revolutionists, dictators we're all going to die.
 Some, though, get a HUGE funeral after departing.
 All you need to do is make the masses fall in love with you.
 Failing that, just make sure that those around you have reasons to love you and you can have your special sending away.
 The only thing we leave behind after this short journey is the impact we make, what we have added to this world, our relationships.
 While you're still at it, decide what you would like people say about you at your funeral and embody it.